-8. After recording, install the whole machine for normal aging.
+8. After recording, install the whole miner for normal aging.

 V. Fault Type

-Common fault types of the S9K S9SE computing board:
+Common fault types of the S9K S9SE hash board:

 1. Cooling fin falls, shifts and deforms

-Moreover, determine that each of the cooling fin on the computing board has good heat conduction and is firmly fixed.
+Moreover, determine that each of the cooling fin on the hash board has good heat conduction and is firmly fixed.

 When replacing or re-installing the cooling fin, clean the residual adhesive on the cooling fin and chip and then coat again.
 The residual thermally conductive adhesive can be cleaned with absolute alcohol.